perrochon/gb/TUTORIAL.md

 * Single click on planet to open planet detail window
 * Click on "Make Factory" to order a factory.

-**Note:** The game is turn based, so nothing happens yet.
+**Note:** The game is turn based, so nothing happens at this point.
 You first need to end your turn

 * Click on "Do" to finish the turn.
 You see factory pop up on your home planet.
 * Zoom into your home planet and click on the factory